xiaohunying/notes/pages/aws-database.md

     - This creates a highly available and resilient database solution
     - It is possible to create up to 15 replicas if required, each with a different priority

-### Amazon Aurora
-- Separate the compute layer and storage layer from each other.
-- Aurora uses a **quorum** and **gossip protocol** baked within the storage layer to ensure that the data remains consistent.
-- Aurora in general, regardless of the compute layer setup, always provides 6 way replicated storage across 3 AZs.
-Aurora is only supported in regions that have 3 or more AZs.
-- There are 4 different connection endpoint types:
-  - Cluster endpoint
-  - Reader endpoint
-  - Custom endpoint
-  - Instance endpoint
-- Connection endpoint load balancing is implemented internally using Route 53 DNS.
-- Be careful in the client layer **not to cache** the connection endpoint lookups longer than their specified TTLs.
-- A single master instance can be configured with up to 15 read replicas when using Aurora.
-- Multi-Master cluster:
-  - An Aurora multi master setup leverages 2 compute instances configured in active-active read write configuration.
-  - If an instance outage occurs in one AZ, all database writes can be redirected to the remaining active instance (all without the need to perform a failover).
-  - A maximum of 2 compute instances can be configured as masters in a multi-master cluster.
-  - You can not add read replicas to a multi master cluster.
-  - Incoming database connections to an Aurora multi master cluster are not load balanced by the service.
-Load balancing connection logic must be implemented and performed within the client.
-- Aurora Serverless
-  - An Aurora Serverless database is configured with a **single connection endpoint** which makes sense (given that it it designed to be serverless) this endpoint is obviously used for all read and writes.
-  - An option to consider is the **Web Service Data API feature** which is available only on Aurora Serverless databases.
-It makes implementing Lambda functions which need to perform data lookups and/or mutations within an Aurora serverless database a breeze.
-The AWS CLI has been updated to allow you to execute queries through it from the command line.
-  - Aurora Serverless performs a **continuous automatic backup** of the database with a default retention period of 1 day - which can be manually increased to a maximum retention period of 35 days.
-This style of backup gives you the capability of **restoring to a point in time** within the currently configured backup retention period.
-Restores are performed to a **new serverless database cluster**.

 ### Read Replicas
 Read Replicas are NOT used for resiliency or as secondary instance in the event of a failover.
 They are used to serve read-only access to your database data via a separate instance.
 - Read Replicas are available for MySQL, MariaDB, PostgreSQL, Amazon Aurora, Oracle, and SQL Server.